se-edu/addressbook-level2/README.md

 #### Ex 1: Refactor the code to make it better
 * Refactor the code, applying one refactoring at a time.
-* If you are using Git, commit code after each refactoring.
+* If you are using Git, commit code after each refactoring.<br>
-  In the commit message, mention which refactoring you applied.
+  In the commit message, mention which refactoring you applied.<br>
   Example commit messages: `Extracted variable isValidPerson`, `Inlined method isValidPerson()`
 * As far as possible, use automated refactoring features in Eclipse.
+* Remember to run the test script after each refactoring to prevent [regressions](https://en.wikipedia.org/wiki/Software_regression).

 #### Ex 2: Refactor the code to make it worse!
-* Similar to the previous exercise, but this time try to make the code as worse as possible.
+* Similar to the previous exercise, but this time try to make the code as bad as possible.<br>
+  How bad can you make it without breaking the functionality while still making it look like it was written by a programmer (but a very bad programmer :-).
+* In particular, inlining methods can worsen the code quality fast.

 # Setting up
 ### Prerequisites
-* JDK 8
+* JDK 8 or later
 * Eclipse IDE

 ### Importing the project into Eclipse